George Washington Community High School

-George Washington Community High School is a public school located in Indianapolis, Indiana, United States, serving grades 9–12.
+George Washington Community High School is a public school in Indianapolis, Indiana, United States, serving grades 9–12.
+The school is operated by the Indianapolis Public Schools (IPS) system.

 About

 The school originally opened in 1927 as a traditional high school in the Haughville neighborhood of Indianapolis.
 It ceased operations as a high school in 1995 due to waning enrollment within IPS, but was re-established in 2000 in its current form.
-The school is operated by the Indianapolis Public Schools system.
 Enrollment is approximately 575 students.
-It is referred to as Indianapolis Washington by the IHSAA.
+It is referred to as Indianapolis Washington by the Indiana High School Athletic Association (IHSAA).

 Athletics

 George Washington Community High School's athletic teams are named the Continentals.
-The Continentals have won two Indiana High School Athletic Association State Championships in boys' basketball (1964–65 and 1968–69).
+The Continentals have won two IHSAA State Championships in boys' basketball (1964–65 and 1968–69).
 The 1969 basketball team became the third team in state history to finish the season undefeated.
-50 years later, the Indianapolis Star still considered them to be one of the best teams to ever play.
+Fifty years later, the Indianapolis Star still considered them to be one of the best teams to ever play.